 Asus held strong in our best and worst laptop brands battle, and it's not hard to see why.
-Asus' impressive innovations and affordably priced notebooks keep them high in the industry's esteem.
+Asus' impressive innovations (we love their dual-screen laptops) and affordably priced notebooks keeps this laptop maker high in the industry's esteem.

 The best Asus laptops you can buy today